pmmp/BedrockData/README.md

 # BedrockData
 Blobs of data generated from Minecraft: Bedrock Edition used by PocketMine-MP

-### required_block_states.nbt
+### canonical_block_states.nbt
-This file contains a network-format NBT list of all the blockstate permutations needed by MCPE's `StartGamePacket`.
+This file contains an ordered list of `TAG_Compound`s (in varint NBT format) representing the pre-agreed blockstates in MCPE.
-It's provided as-is directly from `StartGamePacket` sent by the current vanilla server.
+The runtime ID of a state is the offset in the list that the state appears.
+The contents of this file are extracted from the vanilla BDS using [`pmmp/mapping`](https://github.com/pmmp/mapping).

 ### block_id_map.json
 This file contains a mapping of all block stringy IDs to legacy numeric IDs (which are still used internally, and still needed by third party developers for conversion and for items).